alphagov/paas-cf/README.md

 ```
 make dev
 ```
-if you want to deploy to DEV account. `make help` will show all available options.
+if you want to deploy to DEV account.

 ### Deploy